Jeanny (song): "Coming Home (Jeanny Part II, One Year Later)"

-In 1986, Falco recorded a sequel to "Jeanny Part I", titled "Coming Home (Jeanny Part II, One Year Later)", for his fourth studio album, Emotional.
-The song was released as the album's single, reaching number one in Germany and the top five in Austria, Norway and Switzerland.
+In 1986, Falco recorded a sequel to "Jeanny Part I", titled "Coming Home (Jeanny Part II, One Year Later)", for his fourth album, Emotional.
+The song was released as the album's single, reaching number 1 in Germany and the top five in Austria, Norway and Switzerland.
 The single's B-side, "Crime Time", also appears on Emotional.

 Charts

 "The Spirit Never Dies (Jeanny Final)"

-Although marketed as the third part of the Jeanny Trilogy there is no evidence that this song was ever to be planned as the final part.
-It was originally recorded in 1988 for the Wiener Blut album.
-There is no hint in the lyrics that this song ever had anything to do with the Jeanny saga.

 The album The Spirit Never Dies was released posthumously in 2009 as a compilation of unpublished Falco songs.
-The title track, "The Spirit Never Dies (Jeanny Final)", was also released as a single and it scored in the top ten in Austria.
+The title track, "The Spirit Never Dies (Jeanny Final)", was also released as a single.
 The track was found by chance after a water-pipe burst in the archives of the recording studio Mörfelden-Walldorf that was used by Falco's producer Gunther Mende in 1987.
 After the closing of the archives, the tapes were sent to Mende personally, who then had a look at the material, all of which had originally been rejected by Falco's recording label Teldec; this was explained by Horst Bork in an interview mentioning that Falco had tried to use a different style of music at the time that the label did not want to support.
-After digital remastering of the tape, and inclusion of New Zealand vocalist Rietta Austin, the song was edited and published under the claim that it was the official third part of the Jeanny Trilogy by the album's producers Gunther Mende and Alexander C. De Rouge.
+The single reached number 3 in Austria.

 The video for the song is an assembly of cut scenes from earlier Falco music videos along with photos and video clips of Falco's girlfriend Caroline Perron.